 The World Literacy Foundation Announces Open Call for a Local Literacy Ambassador

-GRAND RAPIDS, MICHIGAN, UNITED STATES, March 31, 2021 /EINPresswire.com/ -- The World Literacy Foundation Announces Open Call for a Local Literacy Ambassador

-Applications now open: Opportunity for young people who think global but act local

-Registrations are now open for a community development and advocacy role with the World Literacy Foundation for 2021.
+We rely on the power of young people to raise awareness about the importance of literacy in their community and join a team of 800 people globally to help reduce illiteracy rates in poorer countries”MELBOURNE, AUSTRALIA, April 2, 2021 /EINPresswire.com/ -- Registrations are now open for a community development and advocacy role with the World Literacy Foundation for 2021.
 The Literacy Ambassador role is a 5-month leadership development volunteer position.
-We invite young leaders who aim to make a long-lasting change in their community to apply before April 16, 2021, via our dedicated page, https://worldliteracyfoundation.org/ambassador/
+We invite young leaders who aim to make a long-lasting change in their community to apply before April 16, 2021, via our dedicated page.

 “We rely on the power of young people to raise greater awareness about the importance of literacy in their local community and also join a team of 800 other young people globally to help reduce illiteracy rates in poorer countries” says Andrew Kay, CEO World Literacy Foundation.